-The Gullen Solar Farm is the proposed development of a 10 – 11 MW solar photovoltaic (PV) power plant.
-The project would be co-located within the existing Gullen Range Wind Farm and would occupy an area of approximately 30 – 50 hectares.
-Locating the solar farm at the same site as the wind farm would minimise required infrastructure (such as roads, power lines and telecommunications), meaning a reduction in environmental impact and project cost.
+The Gullen Solar Farm project is the development of a 10 MW solar photovoltaic (PV) power plant.
+The project is co-located within the existing Gullen Range Wind Farm and will occupy an area of approximately 64 hectares.
+Locating the solar farm adjacent to the wind farm will minimise required infrastructure (such as roads, power lines and telecommunications), meaning a reduction in environmental impact and project cost.

-The solar farm would produce approximately 22,000 megawatt-hours of clean renewable energy each year, which is enough energy to supply approximately 3,100 NSW homes.
-The operating life of the solar farm would be 25 – 30 years.
+The solar farm will produce approximately 22,000 megawatt-hours of clean renewable energy each year, which is enough energy to supply approximately 3,100 NSW homes.
+The operating life of the solar farm will be 25 – 30 years.

 Construction on the solar farm began in January 2017 and is scheduled to be completed by August 2017.